 - The National Youth Coaching License/ Certificate from US Youth Soccer

-CURRICULUM – member Club/Associations must submit a curriculum for each year.
+Member Club/Associations are strongly encouraged to have a training curriculum.
 Assistance in curriculum planning is available to all ASA members.
 The benefits of having a well-planned and progressive curriculum are many fold:

 - Provides clear objectives for player development and a pathway to get there